mmomtchev/Forez/README.md

 A Count of Forez took part in all of these crusades: Guy III during the Fourth Crusade, both Guy IV and Guy V - according to this new theory - during the Barons Crusade and only Guy V during the Seventh Crusade.

 The only one to have died from illness while traveling was Guy IV.
 Guy III died next to Jerusalem and it is buried in the church in Acre.
 Guy V returned to France where he is buried.
 Guy IV's coffin was famously carried (still left to check the church records in Montbrison!!!) from Italy, which makes him a very probable candidate.

-### In which military campaign did Guy IV and Guy V take part?

-Count Guy IV of Forez was probably the most influential count among the leaders of the crusade - and his army was second only to that of the princes themselves.
-Thus he can be considered to have been the 4th most senior leader of the Crusade.

-Tensions among the leaders of the Barons Crusade were very high.
-Many of the knights had been at war just a few years earlier - because of the failed attempt of Thibault IV to seize the throne of France from Louis.
-They quickly formed three factions, led by each of the princes and the three armies marched separately and never fought as a single unit [#1, page 51].

-In which military campaign did Guy IV take part?

-Modern sources are unanimous - he was part of Thibault IV's force.
-However this assumption - no matter how logical - is not confirmed by any original historical source.
-Guy IV and Thibault IV used to be close allies, but had a falling out in 1235, just a few years before the crusade, when they went to war over a land dispute.
-Guy V, still a child, was also present at the battlefield.
-It is also known that Gregory IX tried to pressure Thibault IV to be part of the Constantinople diversion.
-Thibault IV was in difficult position because of his failed attempt to seize the French crown.
-Still he preferred to go to the Holy Land - and this is very well documented.

 ### Possible theories